-- If someone’s really hassling you and it’s beginning to get worrying, make a fuss.
+- If someone’s really hassling you and it’s beginning to get worried, make a fuss.
 Not joking: shouting “FIRE!” may be more effective than shouting “HELP!”

 - Rape and sexual assaults in Jamaica are sadly not uncommon.
-This does include female travellers.
 You should always stay smart as a female traveller, be aware of your surroundings, and not put yourself in a situation where you are at risk.
-Stick to busy streets and daylight hours.

-- When you’re checking into anywhere, don’t use a title.
+- When you’re checking in anywhere, don’t use a title.
 Ms, Miss, Mrs – anything that implies your marital status, don’t use it.
-Just use your initial followed by your surname.
-Someone can see you’ve signed in as a woman and what room number you’re in.

 - Follow simple safety precautions: locking your door when you’re inside; using chains/bolts for extra security, and always use the spy hole if somebody knocks unexpectedly.